, was found not guilty by reason of insanity Friday.

-The Detroit News reports that in a three-hour bench trial before Oakland County Circuit Judge James Alexander, assistant prosecutor Brett Chudler retold how Terrence Dyer, 42, of Detroit was "just minding his own business" when he was rear-ended by Gaynor's speeding vehicle at a red light at Greenfield and 12 Mile roads.
+The Detroit News reports that in a three-hour bench trial before Oakland County Circuit Judge James Alexander, assistant prosecutor Brett Chudler retold how Terrence Dyer, 42, of Detroit was "just minding his own business" when he was at Greenfield and 12 Mile roads.

 Dyer's car burst into flames and Gaynor's vehicle pushed it across the road and into the path of another vehicle stopped at the light in the opposite direction.
 A female in the third vehicle was injured.